zero-stroke/uptime/README.md

 2024-10-19 16:33:24 | 2024-10-19 16:34:27 | 63.17s (1.05 minutes)
 ```

+Note that if using Windows 10 or below, the emojis are replaced by [✓] and [X].

 ## Support

 If you encounter issues:
 - Check Python is installed correctly
 - Ensure you're in the correct directory
 - For help, create an issue on GitHub

 ## License
 This project is licensed under the Apache NON-AI License, Version 2.0 - see the [LICENSE](LICENSE.txt) file for details